nomis/dtee/docs/limitations.rst

 DragonFlyBSD
 ------------

-Like `FreeBSD/OpenBSD`_ but even with a 512KB socket buffer it behaves as poorly as `NetBSD`_ and without reporting of data loss from the receive call.
+Like `FreeBSD/OpenBSD`_ but even with a 512KB socket buffer it loses messages of
+|PIPE_BUF|_ size that are written very quickly.

 GNU Hurd
 --------